-Something that might be useful for the project post-mortem / retrospection meetings is the “Root cause analysis” that classify by cause the reported issues.
+Something that might be useful for the project post-mortem / retrospection meetings is the “Root cause analysis” that classifies the reported issues by cause.
 The meeting facilitator could bring up the report for discussion and provoke healthy conversion that would surface improvement opportunities.
-To start collecting such data there will be a need of short JIRA configuration and following article will help you get there.
+To start collecting such data a short Jira configuration is necessary, and the following article will help you get there.

 1. Identify common causes of issues